 On the face of it, the Reverend's walk would set the record for the greatest number of peaks to be gained in a 24 hour period for three decades.
 However, I suspect Elliott’s round would not have been considered sensational at the time.
 The contemporary commentary suggests the prized metrics were distance and ascent – on these measures, Elliott only registered 16 miles and 8,300 feet of ascent.

 To be fair to the Reverend, he probably never intended to set a record, much less seek recognition for it.
 My understanding is it was originally recorded in the Visitors' Book of the Wasdale Head Inn and many of those same achievements were done with no fanfare.
-In my view, it should be considered more as a walk undertaken by a climber on a non-climbing day rather than a pedestrian endeavour.
+In my view, it should be considered more as a walk undertaken by a climber on a non-climbing day rather than the Fell Record.

 THREE PEAKS FROM LANGDALE [end1b]